B4k4m0n31/graphql-server-example/README.md

 ## Operations with GraphQL

 * Query
-  * getAllPeople -> Get all people from the dataset
+  * getAllPeople &nbsp; -> Get all people from the dataset
-  * getPerson    -> Get a single person from the dataset with a specified Id
+  * getPerson&nbsp; -> Get a single person from the dataset with a specified Id

 * Mutation
-  * addPerson    -> Adds a new person to the dataset
+  * addPerson &nbsp; -> Adds a new person to the dataset
-  * removePerson -> Removes a person from the dataset with a specified Id
+  * removePerson &nbsp; -> Removes a person from the dataset with a specified Id